Campaigning to save Newbury's main football ground from council redevelopment and improve playing facilities for the community.

 Click the NEWS BLOG button for what's been happening...

-We had around a hundred attendees at our two successful public consultations at Document House on Thursday 13th September.
+We had around a hundred attendees at our two successful public consultations at Document House on Thursday 13th September (thank you!).
 If you have any further questions about NCFG or our football ground improvement planning application, please contact us.